blurrycontour/zuul-gerrit/doc/source/config/job.rst

       controls the number of attempts to make before an error is reported.

+   .. attr:: ignore-setup-failure
+      :default: False

+      Before Zuul runs any user-supplied playbooks, it runs some internal setup steps.
+If an error (such as an unreachable host) is encountered during this phase, Zuul will typically restart the job in the same way as it would if it encountered the same error during a pre-run playbook.
+However, if the user expects one or more of the job's nodes to be unreachable at the start of the job and then later become reachable as a result of user-supplied actions in the pre-run playbook, this option may be enabled to ignore errors during the setup phase or the job.

    .. attr:: pre-run

       The name of a playbook or list of playbooks to run before the